Skip to content

 • Tomatoes – Any fresh tomato will work in this recipe.
 I prefer to use beef steaks, Roma’s, or San Marzano’s.

-• Pepperoncini’s – This is optional, but some jarred pepperoncini add a little tang and zip to the Italian salad.
+• Pepperoncini’s – This is optional, but some jarred pepperoncini add a little tang and zip to this Italian salad.

-• Olives – I used a combination of Castelvetrano and black olives.
-However, you can use any pitted olive in this.
+• Olives – I like using a combination of Castelvetrano and black olives.
+However, you can use any pitted olive in this recipe.

-• Cheese – freshly grated parmigiano Reggiano takes this salad ot the next level.
+• Cheese – Freshly grated Parmigiano Reggiano takes my Italian salad to the next level.

 cutting romaine